 Scoops are also available in a multigrain version, which combines ground corn with brown rice and buckwheat flours.
-As far as nutrition goes, the multi-grain option doesn't offer much advantage over the traditional scoops.
-They have the same amount of calories, fat, protein, and fiber as the all-corn version.
-They’re a little darker brown in color and have a heartier, whole grain flavor, so the choice comes down to your taste preference.
+The multi-grain option are a little darker brown in color and have a heartier, whole grain flavor, so the choice comes down to your taste preference.

 These tortilla chips have a classic triangle shape and are available salted, unsalted, and in dairy-free flavors like lime, ranch, and nacho.
 All Siete Family Foods chips are made from a blend of cassava and coconut flours and cooked in 100 percent avocado oil.
 Cassava is a starchy root vegetable, similar to a tuber or potato, that can be ground into flour.
-Nutritionally speaking, the calories and fat in a serving of these grain-free chips are similar to a serving of other chips on this list.
 These chips are very light, crisp, and tasty on their own.
 They can withstand the weight of a thin salsa but may break in heavier dips or if topped with nacho fixings.

 Best Sprouted: Way Better Snacks Thin and Crispy Whole Grain Tortilla Chips